CLI-only Dice Game

 Completed: 2025-08-06

-Theoretically, all (or most) games should be playable from a command line interface in some capacity - from Tic-Tac-Toe all the way to something like Skyrim! - since it's really the backend game engine that is manipulating the current state of the game.
-For example, you don't really need a visible and clickable 3x3 board to play Tic-Tac-Toe - instead, the 3x3 array making up the board can be represented as a string of text, and you could place markers by inputting two-dimensional coordinates in the CLI.
+Theoretically, most games are playable from a command line interface in some capacity - from Tic-Tac-Toe all the way to something like Skyrim! - since it's really the game engine that is directly manipulating the current GameState.
+While your inputs on a controller might be triggering changes to the GameState, it's really the game engine manipulating state behind the scenes, which then prompts updates to the rendering of what you perceive to be the "playable game".
+For example, you don't really need a visible and clickable 3x3 board to play Tic-Tac-Toe - rather, the 3x3 array making up the board can be represented as a string of text, and players could place markers by inputting two-dimensional coordinates (e.g. "[1,2]") in the CLI instead of clicking on a board.

-Anyways, I wanted to prove that this was possible for my dice-rolling roguelike - and it ended up being a really great exercise for me as a software engineer!
-Once it was in a playable state, I created a web-based UI with multiplayer games and lobbying.
+I wanted to prove that this was possible for my dice-rolling roguelike - and it ended up being a really great exercise for me as a software engineer.
+By focusing purely on the game engine and CLI interface, I was able to build a solid foundation that could later be extended to other platforms - or so I thought...

 Rollio multiplayer game interface Rollio game lobby